gregory-volkov/ml-homework/task_3/results.md

 # Task 3: applying kmeans for for image compression

 ## Optimal configuration
-A small value of "max iteration" and "number of initialization" parameters is better.
-Both are equal to three in this task.
+"max iteration" and "number of initialization" parameters were set to three in this task.
 Numbers of clusters are 2, 3, and 4.